-Polar Ice vodka is among the top-selling vodka brands in Canada.
-Retail value grew 2% while retail volume remained flat to the prior year.
-The overall vodka category in Canada grew 7% in retail volume and 9% in value on a comparable basis driven by the premium and flavoured vodka segment.
-The standard vodka category, where Polar Ice vodka competes, improved 4% in retail volume and 5% in value compared to the same period in the prior year.
+Polar Ice vodka is among the top-selling vodka brands in Canada and is a favourite in the on-premise channel.
+As a result, Polar Ice was highly impacted by ongoing COVID-19 related restrictions and on-premise closures.
+Retail volume declined 9% while retail value decreased 8% in the year ended June 30, 2021 compared to the same period in the prior year.
+The overall vodka category in Canada grew 1% in retail volume and value on a comparable basis, driven by the premium and flavoured vodka segment.
+The standard vodka category, where Polar Ice vodka competes, grew 1% in retail volume and remained flat in value compared to the same period in the prior year.